 Such doubling of the connections would have been well within the level of skill at the time as it would use well known components which would perform as in the prior art and provide predictable results.
-Ex.1010 at 18; Ex.1038, FIG.1; Ex.1003¶368-369.
+Ex.1010 at 18; Ex.1038 Fig.1; Ex.1003¶368-369.

 To the extent one might argue that Halbert does not disclose "input/output connections" requiring both input and output, see, e.g., Ex.1011 at 6, Halbert also renders such an interpretation obvious.
 Ex.1003¶370.
 For example, Halbert discloses MDQS (memory data strobe) input/output connections between module controller 110 and ranks 140 and 142.
 Ex.1006 at 5:63-65,6:15-48, Fig.4; Ex.1011 at 6; Ex.1003¶371.
-The Skilled Artisan would also have been motivated to use a module controller with "input/output connections" to the memory devices because

-Halbert's invention can use "RambusTM DRAM devices (with an appropriate controller)" and these devices use input/output connections to "supply the RDRAM configuration information to a controller and ...[to] select the operating modes of the device."
-Ex.1006 at 9:55-62; Ex.1042 at 3-5; Ex.1003¶372-373.
+The Skilled Artisan would also have been motivated to use a module controller with "input/output connections" to the memory devices because Halbert's invention can use "RambusTM DRAM devices (with an appropriate controller)" and these devices use input/output connections to "supply the RDRAM configuration information to a controller and ...[to] select the operating modes of the device."
+Ex.1006 at 9:55-62; Ex.1042 at 3-5; Ex.1003¶¶372-373.
 Implementing such input/output control connections was well with the level of skill at the time as evidenced by the Direct RDRAM devices and thus would have provided predictable results.

-The Halbert-Amidi combination in view of Ruckerbauer therefore renders claims 9, 13, 23, 28 and 59 (and the claims that depend from them) obvious.
-See Ex.1003 Ex.1003¶357-374,387-388,441-442,451-452,630-631.
+The Halbert-Amidi combination in view of Ruckerbauer therefore renders obvious claims 36 and 53 (and the claims that depend from them).
+See Ex.1003¶357-374,387-388,441-442,451-452,630-631.

-D. "Tristate" buffers in claims 14, 17-23, and 60-65 are obvious over the combination of Halbert (Ex.1006) and Amidi (Ex.1007) in view of Stone (Ex.1035)
+D. Claims 45-57 are obvious over Halbert (Ex.1006) and Amidi (Ex.1007) in view of Stone (Ex.1035)

-The Halbert-Amidi combination in view of Stone meets the claim 14 requirement that "each respective buffer circuit includes tristate buffers controlled by the logic,", and the requirement that "the data paths include write data paths [and read data paths], each write data path [and read data path] including at least one tristate buffer controlled by the logic" as set forth in claims 17-18, 60 and 62 (and the claims that depend from them).
+The Halbert-Amidi combination in view of Stone meets the claim 45 and claim limitation [53.f] requirement that "the data paths include write data paths [and read data paths], and wherein the write data paths include tristate buffers controlled by the logic [and the read data paths including tristate buffers controlled by the logic]," and the requirement that "the tn state buffers regenerate signals carrying the respective portion of the data associated with the memory read or write command received from the memory controller to restore signal waveform shapes" as set forth in claims 46 and 49 (and the claims that depend from them).
 Ex.1003¶292-298,389-398.

-As discussed above, §B.11, Halbert discloses that the interface circuits include bidirectional buffers and registers.
-To the extent one might argue that

-Halbert does not disclose "tristate" buffers in these buffers and registers, it would have been obvious as it was a well-known technique and would have resulted in the predictable result of a reliable and efficient interface circuit to drive data to and from the memory devices on a multi-tap bus.
-Ex.1003¶393-396.
-Skilled Artisans would have been motivated to use tristate buffers because this was a reliable technique known from basic text books on the field, like Stone.
-Ex.1035 at 68,74-75,117.
-Thus, it would have been obvious to implement the bidirectional buffer and registers in Halbert using tristate buffers such as those disclosed in Stone.
+As discussed above in §B.12, Halbert discloses that the interface circuits include bidirectional buffers and registers.
+To the extent one might argue that Halbert does not disclose "tristate" buffers in these buffers and registers, it would have been obvious as it was a well-known technique and would have resulted in the predictable result of a reliable and efficient interface circuit to drive data to and from the memory devices on a multi-tap bus, as taught in text books, like Stone.
+Ex.1003¶393-396; Ex.1035 at 68,74-75,117.

-Stone also discloses using two separate data paths, one "read data path" and one "write data path" with unidirectional components instead of a bidirectional path, as described in Halbert's alternative.
-Ex.1006 9:30-35; Ex.1035 133, Fig.4.7.
-Designing such unidirectional components with tristate buffers and logic for the specific control signals was also well within the level of skill at the time.
+Further, using two separate data paths, one "read data path" and one "write data path" with unidirectional components instead of a bidirectional path, as disclosed by Halbert's alternative, Ex.1006 at 9:30-35, was also well-known from Stone.
+Ex.1035 at 133, Fig.4.7.
+Designing such unidirectional components with tristate buffers and logic for the specific control signals shown in Halbert was also well within the level of skill at the time.
 Ex.1003¶426-427.